PicoScope® 6000E Series

 More information on Spectrum analyzer >>

-The events that can trigger an alarm include mask limit fails, trigger events and buffers full.
+PicoScope can be programmed to execute actions when certain events occur.
+Events that can trigger an action include measurement and mask limit failures, trigger events and buffers full.
+The actions that PicoScope can execute include:

 Custom probes in PicoScope oscilloscope software